-Another thing that we like about this crab snare is that it is just more durable than most of the other snares nad bait cages we have tried from other brands.
-So basically it can realy take a beating underwater.
-Additionally, it can pretty much land in any environment and they work quite well in rugged terrains such as rocks and sandy bottoms.
+Another thing that we like about this crab snare is that it is just more durable than most of the other snares and bait cages we have tried from other brands.
+So basically it can really take a beating underwater.
+Additionally, they can pretty much land in any environment and they work quite well in rugged terrains such as rocks and sandy bottoms.

 #4.KUFA Casting Crab Trap With 100′ Rope

-It is designed for those who are lazy and don’t want to be bother with fixing up fancy traps.
-With this one just drop at on a dock, boat or shore with some bait inside and watch the magic happen.
+It is designed for those who are lazy and don’t want to be bothered with fixing up fancy traps.
+With this one just drop it on a dock, boat, or shore with some bait inside and watch the magic happen.
 It will go down to about 100 feet, which is plenty of depth to where the crabs live and hide out.
 It is pretty lightweight as well coming in at only one pound.

 #5.FJ NEIL 225-CT Snap Trap Crab Trap

-Compared to the four door traps, we actually prefer this one over most of them.
-This is beacuse with the four door traps, there is a good chance one of the doors won’t open up or malfunction.
-At the critical moment when the crab decides to come in, you can’t have to happening too often or you just won’t come up with any crabs.
+Compared to the four-door traps, we actually prefer this one over most of them.
+This is because, with the four-door traps, there is a good chance one of the doors won’t open up or malfunction.
+At the critical moment when the crab decides to come in, you can’t have to happen too often or you just won’t come up with any crabs.